fterraneo/nodejs-boilerplate/README.md

 ### NodeJS Boilerplate

-NodeJS Boilerplate starting codebase, with jest, linter and prettier
+NodeJS Boilerplate starting codebase, with jest, linter and prettier and typescript support.

 ### Recommended setup
-- Enable "Format on save" in your IDE
+- Allow your IDE to use automatic configuration for editorconfig, prettier and eslint, provided by .editorconfig, .prettierrc and .eslintrc files.

 ### Commands available through `npm run`
 - `test`, `test:w`,